 Null pointers: A null pointer is a pointer that is not assigned any valid memory address.
 It is a good practice to initialize pointers to NULL when they are declared, especially when you intend to check if the pointer is valid before dereferencing it.

-Example
+Example:

 #include <stdio.h>